CrossmodalGroup/BFAN/README.md

-## Bidirectional Focal Attention Network
-Bidirectional Focal Attention Network for Image-Text Matching, which is accepted by ACMMM2019.
-The paper can be downloaded from [here](https://arxiv.org/abs/1909.11416).

 ## Introduction
+This is Bidirectional Focal Attention Network, source code of [BFAN](https://arxiv.org/abs/1909.11416) ([project page](https://github.com/chunxiaoliu6/BFAN)).
+The paper is accepted by ACMMM2019.
 It is built on top of the [SCAN](https://github.com/kuanghuei/SCAN) in PyTorch.

 ## Requirements and Installation
 We recommended the following dependencies.